Part I: Where to buy new English books in Vienna

 Finding bookstores that sell English books in Vienna is no problem.
-Here are a few of our favorites.
+Here’s a few of our favorites.

 For me there are few pleasures that surpass the simple joy of browsing a bookstore.
 Different colored spines with intriguing titles line the shelves.
 Familiar authors entice you with their latest works, almost like meeting an old friend for coffee after spending some time apart.